-PanAust owns a 90 per cent interest in the Lao-registered company, Phu Bia Mining Limited (Phu Bia Mining or PBM).
+PanAust owns a 90 per cent interest in the Laoregistered company, Phu Bia Mining Limited (Phu Bia Mining or PBM).
 The Government of Laos owns the remaining 10 per cent interest.

 PBM has a Mineral Exploration and Production Agreement (MEPA) with the Government of Laos.
 The MEPA regulates exploration, development, and mining activities within the Contract Area, and sets out the tax and royalty obligations.

-The PBM operations also include a small number of employees and contractors in Thailand and Vietnam that are associated with the transport and logistics activities of transporting consumables to site and transporting copper concentrate from the Phu Kham mine site to the port facilities for export.
+The PBM operations also engage employees and contractors in Thailand and Vietnam for transport and logistics, transporting consumables to site, and moving copper concentrate from the Phu Kham mine site to the port facilities for export.